 The IBR plan can be used to repay all Direct Loan and FFEL Program Loans except Parent PLUS Loans and Consolidation Loans that repaid Parent PLUS Loans.

-Rather than try to figure out what each person’s expenses are essential compared with their discretionary income, the federal government has a way of calculating your discretionary income: They start with your adjusted gross income (i.e., the income, after all legitimate deductions, on which your federal income tax is calculated, also referred to simply as AGI).
-Then they subtract 150% of the federal poverty line for your family size.
-The difference between your AGI and 150% of the federal poverty line for your family size is your discretionary income—and that’s the number that will form the basis for calculating your monthly loan payment.
+Rather than try to figure out which expenses are essential and which are not, the federal government has a method of calculating discretionary income: the adjusted gross income (i.e., the income, after all legitimate deductions, on which your federal income tax is calculated, also referred to simply as AGI) minus 150% of the federal poverty line for your family size.
+The difference between your AGI and 150% of the federal poverty line for your family size is your discretionary income.
+That number forms the basis for calculating your monthly loan payment.

-It’s worth knowing that some income-driven repayment plans also have caps on the amount you can be expected to pay, further reducing your burden.
+It is worth knowing that some income-driven repayment plans also have caps on the amount you can be expected to pay, further reducing your burden.

 Recertifying Your Loan